zammad/zammad-org/src/en/reference/rails-commands.md

 ### Auto shutdown setting

-Defines if an automatic shutdown of Zammad is performed when the the database has been changed (e.g. after custom attributes have been created in the object manager).
+Defines if an automatic shutdown of Zammad is performed when the database has been changed (e.g. after custom attributes have been created in the object manager).
 The underlying system (Systemd, Docker, Kubernetes) will then restart the